Jmacr0/MonashBootcampWeek5/README.md

 Clicking on the save button will store the time and user input in `localStorage`.

-Near the top of the calendar, the application should display the current day.
-Additionally, each hour should be color coded to reflect whether the time slot is in the past, the present, or the future.
+Near the top of the calendar, the application displays the current day.

+Additionally, each hour is color coded to reflect whether the time slot is in the past, the present, or the future.

 This will change depending on the time of day.

 ## Live Version: